Weave Local Scorers

 method expects text to be passed to theoutput

-parameter. - A higher output score indicates higher input text fluency.
+parameter. - A higher output score indicates higher fluency.

 Usage exampleβ